comonadd/read-comments/README.md

-# ActivityTracker
+# read-comments

-Firefox/Chrome extension that allows you to track & analyze your activity history.
+Firefox/Chrome extension that allows you to find all discussion related to the current article on popular sites such as Reddit & Hackernews.
-Everything is saved locally.
-Export/Import in JSON format is also available.